dpc10ster/RJafroc/README.md

 * Modeling, Analysis, Validation and Visualization of ROC/FROC/LROC studies.
 * Extends and replaces Windows `JAFROC` software at http://www.devchakraborty.com.
 * I know the Windows software is much easier to use, so I am keeping it online, but I cannot maintain or extend it.
 Sorry.
-* This repository also serves as the online appendix to my book: **Chakraborty DP: Observer Performance Methods for Diagnostic Imaging - Foundations, Modeling, and Applications with R-Based Examples.
+* This repository also serves as the **Online Appendix** to my book: **Chakraborty DP: Observer Performance Methods for Diagnostic Imaging - Foundations, Modeling, and Applications with R-Based Examples.
 Taylor-Francis LLC; 2017**.

 # Update History #
 * See https://dpc10ster.github.io/RJafroc/news/index.html.